isomerpages/pa-tampineschangkat/_happenings-at-changkat/Joy Box/About Joy Box.md

 The upcoming edition will be in December 2023.
 Register your interest by scanning the QR code or visit https://go.gov.sg/joybox2023.

-Look out for the upcoming Joy Box updated on our [Facebook](https://www.facebook.com/tampines.changkat)!
+Look out for the upcoming Joy Box updates on our [Facebook](https://www.facebook.com/tampines.changkat)!